deep-thought-labs/drive/docs/container-management.md

 # Pull latest changes from Git
 git pull

-# If drive is a submodule, you may need to update submodules:
-# git submodule update --remote --merge
 ```

 **Note:** If you encounter conflicts or need to reset to the latest version: